 Numbers for Diabetes Diagnosis

-If your doctor suspects you have diabetes, you’ll likely have a hemoglobin A1C (glycated hemoglobin), an oral glucose tolerance test (OGTT) or a fasting plasma glucose (FPG) test.
+If your doctor suspects you have diabetes, you’ll likely have a hemoglobin A1C (glycated hemoglobin), an oral glucose tolerance test (OGTT) and a fasting plasma glucose (FPG) test.
 The FPG test measures your blood glucose (blood sugar) after not eating for at least eight hours.
 The test can determine if you have diabetes or prediabetes.

 FPG test results:

 - Normal blood sugar: Below 100 mg/dL